StackVista/stackstate-docs/setup/upgrading.md

 ### Upgrade to 4.2.0

-* A new event perspective introduces more comprehensive events includes following changes:
+* The Events Perspective has been updated to add more comprehensive events.
+Includes the following changes:
+  * Deprecated topic and index:
+    * The Kafka topic `sts_generic_events` has been deprecated in favor of `sts_topology_events`.
-  * Deprecated `sts_generic_events` Kafka topic and `sts_generic_events-*` Elastic index in favor to `sts_topology_events` and `sts_topology_events-*` respectively
+    * The Elastic index `sts_generic_events-*` has been deprecated in favor of `sts_topology_events-*`.
-    * deprecated topic and index are still available for migration purposes
+    The deprecated topic and index are still available for migration purposes.
-  * Events submitted before upgrade won't be available in Events perspective
+  * Events submitted before upgrade will not be available in the Events Perspective after upgrade.
-  * Streams using events will work as before
+  * Streams using events will continue to work as before.

 ### Upgrade to 4.1.0